 Move over, expensive store-bought herbal teas!
-Today, let’s have a look at how to dry herbs for tea yourself at home: a cheaper option, and a great way to make good use of garden herb clippings or fresh herbs bought in bulk.
+Today, let’s have a look at how to dry herbs for making your own tea at home: a cheaper option, and a great way to make good use of garden herb clippings or fresh herbs bought in bulk.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–